omeka/omeka-s-enduser/docs/content/items.md

 For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details.

+![Item browse view with details open for The Adventure of the Yellow Face.
+Links to item view page squared in blue](/content/contentfiles/items_detailview.png) The blue squares indicate where to click to open the full item view.

 When you view an individual item , there are tabs for the item’s *Metadata* and its *Linked Resources*.
 The right side of the page displays the item’s media, any *item sets* to which it belongs, its creation date, owner, and visibility.

-![Item browse view with details open for The Adventure of the Yellow Face.
-Links to item view page squared in blue](/content/contentfiles/items_detailview.png) The blue squares indicate where to click to open the full item view.

-An item’s *linked resources* (shown below) are resources, which have been added as properties to the item.
+An item’s *linked resources* (shown below) are resources, which are linked to this item through properties.
 Note that this section only shows resources which have been linked *to* this item (which have it for a property); resources which are linked *from* this item will display in the property which they fill.

 Linked items are grouped by the property for which they use the current item.
 In the example below, the item William Shakespeare is used for the properties "Creator," "References," and "list of authors" for the linked resources.